-Virtual private network encrypts Internet traffic to ensure security and protect privacy online.
+A virtual private network encrypts Internet traffic to ensure security and protect privacy online.
 It makes it difficult for unauthorized parties to intercept or access information within the VPN.
-The tool enables users to prevent hackers from stealing information submitted over the Internet, restrict internet service providers from logging activities, and curbs governments from tracking online activities.
+The tool enables users to prevent hackers from stealing information submitted over the Internet, restricts Internet service providers from logging activities, and curbs governments from tracking online activities.

-Today, VPN use has grown in popularity, considering the forces arrayed against information privacy and security.
-Simultaneously, businesses are advancing the VPN’s features and capabilities to enhance security, which has led to the invention of Double VPNs.
+Today, VPN use has grown in popularity, considering the increasingly trespassing treatment of our online privacy and security.
+Simultaneously, businesses are advancing VPN features and capabilities to enhance security, which has led to the invention of double VPNs.

-If you are not sure what a double VPN is or its uses, do not worry.
-We will breakdown all there is to know about a double VPN, how it works, its benefits, and disadvantages.
+If you are not sure what a double VPN is or its uses, do not worry, as this page includes everything important.
+We will break down all there is to know about a double VPN, how it works, its benefits, and its disadvantages.
 We will also explain the difference between double VPN, obfuscation, and the onion router.

 What is a Double VPN?

 A Double VPN works like a standard VPN.
 The key difference is that double VPNs route information via not one but two VPN servers.
 Unlike standard VPNs, a double VPN hides your IP address twice instead of just once.
-A double VPN adds a second layer of encryption since Internet traffic passes through two VPN servers.
+In other words, a double VPN adds a second layer of encryption since Internet traffic passes through two VPN servers.

-Multi-hop VPNs is another type of VPN using a VPN that has become synonymous with double VPNs.
-Unlike in double VPN where you set up only two servers, multi-hop allows multiple VPN connections simultaneously.
-Like in double VPN, a multi-hop VPN sends traffic hopping through more than two servers before it reaches the public Internet.
+In the same breath, just like a double VPN, a multi-hop VPN sends traffic hopping through several servers before it reaches the public Internet.
 Each server adds a new layer of encryption and a different IP address.

-- The first server does what a standard VPNs do.
-It swaps out your IP address for its own and decrypts the data
+- The first server does what a standard VPN connection does.
+It swaps out your IP address for its own and decrypts the data.

-- At this point, your information gets to the destination privately and securely (can be a web server, website, or cloud infrastructure)
+- At this point, your information gets to the destination privately and securely (it can be a web server, website, or cloud infrastructure).

 - Responses or data from the destination reverses this process by encrypting data on the server and decrypting it on the second and first VPN servers, respectively.